 Two examples are stretches and traction moves.
 Do you know what exactly the difference is between stretches and traction?
 This video demonstrates it clearly with examples from both types of techniques.

 Here is the main difference: Stretches in Thai Massage work on muscles and traction works on joints.

-In Thai Massage stretches and traction moves can be done separately as two types of techniques, or they can be combined within the same technique.
+In Thai Massage stretches and traction moves can be done separately as two types of techniques, i.e. you either do a stretch or you do traction.

-Where can you learn stretches and traction?
+How can you learn stretches and traction?

-Thai Healing Massage Academy offers many online training courses which teach all aspects of Thai Massage – stretches, traction, massage, and energy line work.
-Please visit our training library here:
+Thai Healing Massage Academy provides many online training courses which teach all aspects of Thai Massage – stretches, traction, massage, and energy line work.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy and the author of 20 Thai Massage online training courses.
-He has been practicing and teaching Thai Massage for 18 years.
+The author, Shama Kern, is the founder and director of Thai Healing Massage Academy and the creator of 20 Thai Massage online training courses.
+He has been practicing and teaching Thai Massage for 20 years.